Visit the National Aquarium

 Once a thriving 1,000-acre community, the island fell victim to erosion and was reduced to just 4 acres.
 The Aquarium is leading the effort to restore this island, one of the last remaining in the Bay.

-According to a recent study by Oceana, 33% of the seafood purchased in the United States is mislabeled.
+According to a recent study by Oceana, 33 percent of the seafood purchased in the United States is mislabeled.

 Voted Baltimore Magazine's Best Adventure in 2010!
 Tagging sharks provides scientists with information on stock identity, migration and abundance, age and growth, mortality, and behavior.